Homological- and analytical-preserving serendipity framework for polytopal complexes, with application to the DDR method: Blueprint for homological and analytical properties preservation in reduced complexes

 \begin{remark}[Consistency in non-Hilbert spaces] The primal consistency of the potential reconstruction and the discrete differential operator do not rely on the inner product of the spaces $\Hg{}$, and could therefore also be stated with non-Hilbert spaces. \end{remark}

 Adjoint consistency error bounds are crucial to establish error estimates for numerical schemes based on non-conforming complexes.
 The following proposition shows that, if the top sequence satisfies an adjoint consistency estimate, then so does the bottom sequence.
+Contrary to the previous results, which are mostly useful for local complexes (that is, with spaces restricted to one mesh element), adjoint consistency is really meaningful only for global complexes (that is, with spaces on the entire mesh).
+We therefore assume in what follows that the complex $(\Xg{i},\dg{i})_i$ is built by patching local complexes $(\Xg{i,T},\dg{i,T})_i$ together; the global inner products are also obtained by summing local inner products, and all local quantities (norms, potential reconstructions, polynomial approximation errors, etc.) are indicated by an index $T$.